amirweiss15/academic-kickstart/content/home/talks.md

 exclude_featured = false
 +++

+•	**Weiss, A.**, “The Gaussian Maximum Likelihood Approach for Independent Component and Vector Analysis”, at the Department of Electrical & Computer Engineering Seminar at The Ben-Gurion University of the Negev, Beer-Sheva, Israel, May 2019.

 •	**Weiss, A.**, “The Gaussian Maximum Likelihood Approach for Independent Component and Vector Analysis”, at the Machine Learning and Statistics Seminar at The Weizmann Institute of Science, Rehovot, Israel, January 2019.

 •	**Weiss, A.**, “A New Approach For DCO-OFDM and Comments on Algorithmic Development Thinking”, at Elbit Systems, EW and SIGINT Elisra Ltd., Holon, Israel, January 2019.